 Consider these recent statistics:

-The current approach in four pieces of advice
+The current approach to ransomware in four pieces of advice

 There is no single approach that every organization should employ to fight ransomware.
 Much has been written on the subject by many different sources, but most of the advice boils down to four key recommendations: